 The foundation of a company or organization is not just based on its ability to survive the present, but to plan a bright future.

-With the adoption of proper marketing ethics, brands can employ prospects like high credibility, loyalty to customers, significant market share, increased brand value, better sales, and better revenue.
+With the adoption of proper marketing ethics, brands can employ prospects with high credibility, loyalty to customers, significant market share, increased brand value, better sales, and better revenue.

 These ethical practices will put their right on their way towards the accomplishment of both short-term and long-term goals with perfection.